allocate-engineering/library-data-modeling-interview/README.md

 ### Your Tasks

+> **Since we only have 90 minutes, we'd like you to take a "slice-based" approach to the following where you choose an entity and implement support for it from the DB up through the code layer, writing code in Program.cs to prove that slice works before moving to the next entity.
+For example, please complete the **User** table, corresponding data model class, and code in Program.cs to insert and read back a record before moving on to modeling books, authors, etc.**

 **Step 1: Entity Identification**
 - Identify the core domain entities and their attributes
 - Map out the relationships between entities (1:1, 1:many, many:many)